jwernerr/Code1/L01_Git.md

 ## L01.4_Git_Knowledge
 ### Task: Answer these questions:
-- What does Visual Studio Code mean by "Sync Changes"? update your project and add all changes
+- What does Visual Studio Code mean by "Sync Changes"? update your project and add all changes made in the remote repository
-- What does the ".git" folder do in your project? (turn on hidden files and file extensions if you don't see it)
+- What does the ".git" folder do in your project? (turn on hidden files and file extensions if you don't see it) can't find the .git folder
 - How does Git differ from e.g. Dropbox or Google Drive?
   - Why not use those instead of Git?